saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 ![AWS-VPC-Settings-DNS](/img/aws/networking/route53/AWS-VPC-Settings-DNS.png)

-- By default, both attributes are set to `true` in a default VPC or a VPC created by the VPC wizard.
+- By default, both attributes are set to `true` in a default VPC or a VPC created by **the VPC wizard**.
-- By default, only the `enableDnsSupport` attribute is set to `true` in a VPC created on the Your VPCs page of the VPC console or using the AWS CLI, API, or an AWS SDK.
+- By default, only the `enableDnsSupport` attribute is set to `true` in a VPC created on the Your VPCs page of the VPC console or using the **AWS CLI, API, or an AWS SDK**.

 If both attributes are set to `true`, the following occurs:
 - Your instance receives a public DNS hostname.